Clare Swan Head Start will offer more than just affordable childcare

 “We’re creating something that’s intended to go beyond just quality, affordable childcare,” explained Deb Northburg, CITC’s director of Child and Family Services (CFS).
 “The head start center will be a place for parents to connect with each other as peers and get excited about their children’s development, growth, health, and safety.”

-While any family may apply to the head start program, preference is given to existing TANF families.
+While any family may apply to this income-eligibility-based head start program, preference is given to existing TANF and Child Care Assistance families.
 Applicants must provide a birth certificate, proof of income, and Certificate of Indian Blood (CIB), along with the online application.

 “We’re very excited to offer this new CITC program,” Northburg said.
 “It’s an excellent opportunity to engage the whole family and to provide a place where parents can connect and build a community.”